ProfessionalCSharp/ProfessionalCSharp7/Arrays/Readme.md

-# Readme - Code Samples for Chapter 7, Arrays and Tuples
+# Readme - Code Samples for Chapter 7, Arrays

 This chapter contains the following code samples: